qgustavor/mega/readme.md

 Takes in encrypted file data and outputs decrypted data and vice versa.
 Also does MAC verification / generation.

 Note that if you specify key for `encrypt()` it needs to be 192bit.
 Other 64bit are for the MAC.
 You can later read the full key from the `key` property of the stream.

+## Fork info:

+This fork intents to:

+* Make the original package work in browsers again;
+* Reduce dependencies, and replace big dependencies with smaller ones;
+    * Replace request in browser with browser-request or other lightweight library;
+    * Temporally remove crypto dependency, which is only used for key generation;
+* Rewrite code using the new JavaScript syntax, allowing to use rollup;
+* Make tests work again after the changes above;
+* Continue the original library development implementing new features.